 Special clinics for patients suffering from Chronic diseases such as Heart Disease, Hypertension, COPD and Diabetes are held at both surgeries.
 Patients suffering from chronic diseases will be offered an annual review with a specialist nurse.
 Appointments are usually arranged during your birthday month.

-We offer Antenatal clinics at both sites led by Midwives Jennie Sherwood and Debbie Mumford.
+We offer Antenatal clinics at both sites led by Midwives Fleur Charlton (Portland) and Jackie Sumner (Hatherley).

 Our nurses are trained to provide a number of services.
 Please call nurse reception if you require a service that is not listed here.